ericPantarotto/react_ultimateCourse/_notes/notes.md

 what we do want is that the data always stays fresh in our user interface.
 So we need to clear the cache and then refill it with the fresh data.

 **<span style='color: #9e5231'>Error:** the country update would fail in Next.js15 🤔, while working with the flag.
 Add a `key` to the `<select>` HTML element of  `<SelectCountry/>` component solved the issue.

+### Displaying a Loading Indicator: The useFormStatus Hook

+how can we let this form that has called the form action , that it is still doing some work, that it's performing an asynchronous action?

+`useFormStatus` is a new *react-dom* hook that must be used in a component that's rendered inside a form.
 <!---
 [comment]: it works with text, you can rename it how you want